 This example indicates that the manifest items are complete and valid, but the files themselves have not yet been submitted.
 Clicking the "Files" button shown highlighted in the screenshot above will enable you to begin the submission process.

 Navigate to the folder that contains the files you want to submit.
-Click on any file in that folder and then hit Ctrl-A, which will select all of them.
+Click on any file in that folder and then hit Ctrl-A in Windows or Command-A on a Mac, which will select all of them.
 EMMA will only import the files you've specified and leave the other ones behind.

 Then click "Open."
 That takes you back to the report, which should show that the files have been obtained.
-(If that doesn't happen, check the file names to make sure they don't have two extensions.)
+(If that doesn't happen, check the file names to make sure they don't have two extensions or other errors.)